How to Choose a Cremation Urn for a Columbarium Niche

 Jonava cemetery columbarium*

-A columbarium niche provides a permanent resting place for a cremation urn.
+A columbarium is an above-ground structure, similar to a wall with niches and plaques.
+The structure provides a permanent resting place for a cremation urn, housing the remains of loved ones outside of the home.
 It can also be a transitional place of remembrance that accommodates a more mobile lifestyle as families often move from place to place.
-A niche offers an affordable option for housing the deceased in a traditional memorial setting.
+An urn can easily be moved from one columbarium to another if a family relocates.
+A niche offers an affordable alternative to interring for housing the deceased in a traditional memorial setting.

 A columbarium niche shelters a cremation urn

 A columbarium niche is generally located above ground in a freestanding structure similar to a mausoleum.
 Some are enclosed, offering a sanctuary for visiting with the departed.
 Other columbaria exist mainly as outdoor structures, which shelter cremation urns and personal mementoes, but not visitors.
 The size, shape and style of the columbarium will vary from one cemetery to another.
 There are even some indoor columbarium, which offer maximum shelter to visitors and protection to the urns.

 Historically the Romans were the first to use a columbarium niche as a memorial site for the deceased.
 Following the Romans, columbaria were located within churches in the old world for hundreds of years.
 Today they are typically found in cemeteries in groupings that allow room for whole families to be put to rest.
 Columbaria are often made from granite or some other type of heavyweight stone, with space for cremation urns and memorial plaques.